 When I first started my blog, I thought it was good enough to pin a few images from my newest post to Pinterest and hope that people would repin them.
 But guess what, pinning and hoping isn’t a very good strategy.
 In fact, it’s not a strategy at all.
 So last month I decided to purchase Pinteresting Strategies by Carly Campbell and it BLEW MY MIND!

 She outlines the exact strategy she used to go from 0 to 200K pageviews per month on her new blog in ONLY 5 MONTHS!
 Her book is 64 pages of straight amazingness, and I have already re-read it 3 times!
-(I was pleased with how affordable it was too – only $30!).
+(I was pleased with how affordable it was too!).
 And you guys, her strategy WORKS!

 Ever since I started applying the manual pinning method that she details in the book, Pinterest has been a game changer as far as traffic to my blog!
 (And it’s only been a month since I bought it!)
 I wish I could go back and buy her book the day I launched my blog.